jazzband/wagtailmenus/docs/source/menupage.rst

 Wagtail has a restriction that forbids models from subclassing more than one other class derived from ``Page``, and that single page-derived class must be the left-most item when subclassing more than one model class.
 Most of the time, that doesn't cause any noticeable issues.
 But, in some cases, it can make it difficult to swap out base model classes used for page models.
 In these cases, you can use ``wagtailmenus.models.MenuPageMixin`` instead of ``MenuPage``.

 ..
 NOTE::
     ``MenuPageMixin`` doesn't change make any changes to the panel configuration on your model that would cause it's new fields to be surfaced in the page editing interface.
-If you want those fields to appear, you'll have to override ``settings_panels`` on your model to include ``menupage_panel``
+If you want those fields to appear, you'll have to override ``settings_panels`` on your model to include ``menupage_panel``.
+If you want to retain wagtails settings fields for features like comments, privacy, and scheduled publishing, add ``menupage_settings_panels``.

 1. Subclass ``wagtailmenus.models.MenuPageMixin`` to create your model, including it to the right of any other class that subclasses ``Page``: